vnikifirov/Ecosystem.IOS/IOS.Swift.Love/README.md

 # About:

-Application for my future wife 👩‍❤️‍💋‍👨
+Application for my future wife 👩‍❤️‍💋‍👨 Love you Sue 😘❤️‍

 YouTube Video 🍿 https://youtu.be/QMsPqxSGX3g